 In addition to providing an arena for interdisciplinary collaboration, the GradShow provides both presenters and non-presenters with professional development opportunities.
 Participants are encouraged to engage in the showcase as an opportunity to build a variety of presentation skills and to use the experience to excel at future national conferences.
 A variety of professional development workshops are offered to all grad students in the afternoon.

-Winners receive cash prizes from generous award sponsors in a variety of categories during the formal awards reception.
+Winners receive cash prizes or scholarships from generous award sponsors in a variety of categories during the formal awards reception.